roman-milk/roman-milk.github.io/bedding-the-babysitter.md

  Instantly in Mother-crisis mode, I ordered, "Here, hand it to me.
 I'll throw it in the wash."

  She quickly obeyed and stunned me even more when I learned she was not wearing a bra and her young, firm breasts were directly in front of me.
 I stood still in a slight daze, staring at her breasts.
 Karen asked, her tone innocent and sweet, "Is anything wrong, Mrs. Wyatt?"
-Report_Story #2